artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 Let's explain what we see here:

-`SocksPort 9050` - directs network traffic to TOR through this default port for all services on this machine configured to use it.
+`SocksPort 9050` – directs network traffic to TOR through this default port for all services on this machine configured to use it.
 On by default, but it doesn't hurt to put it here also.

-`SocksPort raspberrypi.local:9050`- because we are using this very handy method of accessing our Raspberry Pi on the local network we can do a **cool trick**.
+`SocksPort raspberrypi.local:9050`– because we are using this very handy method of accessing our Raspberry Pi on the local network, we can do a **cool trick**.
 Basically, you can use this address and port as a proxy for your Internet browser so that it will route its traffic through TOR without having to use a Tor Browser (which is **still recommended** if you're into this sort of thing because it does a **lot** more than just route your traffic).
 To do this, you need to find your browser's network setting, which for Firefox looks like this: Options -> Network settings -> Manual proxy configuration

 ![](../../img/torproxy.PNG)